Time analyticity for heat equation on gradient shrinking Ricci solitons: Proof of results

-In the end, we apply Theorem \ref{main} to prove Corollary \ref{cor}. \begin{proof}[Proof of Corollary \ref{cor}] Assume that $u(x,t)$ is a smooth solution to the Cauchy problem of backward heat equation \eqref{bhe} with quadratic exponential growth.
+\begin{proof}[Proof of Corollary \ref{cor}] Assume that $u(x,t)$ is a smooth solution to the Cauchy problem of the backward heat equation \eqref{bhe} with quadratic exponential growth.
 Then $u(x,-t)$ is also a smooth solution of the heat equation with quadratic exponential growth.
-By Theorem \ref{main}, we have
+By Theorem \ref{main}, we have that

 Then \eqref{aijie} follows by letting $\Delta^ja(x)=a_j(x)$ in the theorem.